populationgenomics/tob-wgs/scripts/rv_expression_association/README.md

-# Scripts to find associations between rare variants (from WGS data) and single-cell expression (from scRNA-seq data)
+# Rare variant effects on single-cell expression
-At first, on TOB data (TOB-WGS + OneK1K scRNA-seq).
+Scripts to find associations between rare variants (from WGS data) and single-cell expression (from scRNA-seq data) At first, on TOB data (TOB-WGS + OneK1K scRNA-seq).

 ## Outlier analysis